DeepDive-project/DeepDiveR/README.md

 # DeepDiveR
 DeepDiveR is an R package to prepare input for running DeepDive in Python.

-**Note:** The DeepDiveR package is under active developement.
-The version used in our [application note](https://doi.org/10.1101/2024.09.03.610960) is available on this [branch](https://github.com/DeepDive-project/DeepDiveR/tree/application_note).
+**Note:** The DeepDiveR package is under active developement: this branch is currently being prepared for CRAN submission.
+To see the stable version, which was used to run the analyses in the application note, view the [main branch](https://github.com/DeepDive-project/DeepDiveR).

 You can install DeepDiveR directly in an R console by using the devtools library as below.
 Make sure you have R version 4.4.1 or above installed on your computer: